 What is 50 Next?

 50 Next is a list of people who are shaping the future of gastronomy.
-Debuting in 2021 and formed through robust research and analysis by 50 Best and the internationally renowned Basque Culinary Center, it will showcase a diverse global selection of bright young minds who have turned their ideas into reality.
+Formed through robust research and analysis by 50 Best and the internationally renowned Basque Culinary Center, it showcases a diverse global selection of bright young minds who have turned their ideas into reality.
 A list but not a ranking, 50 Next aims to inspire, empower and connect young people who are pushing boundaries at every level of the food chain.
+The first list was published on 20 April 2021.

-50 Next is open to applicants from all countries and backgrounds.
-We are looking for:
+50 Next was open to applicants from all countries and backgrounds, specifically:

 What do we mean by ‘gastronomy’?